 Protecting our natural resources is a responsibility and an honor that we take very seriously.
-From the delicate seed to the table, consumers expect us to make the commitment to produce our crops in the most environmentally friendly way possible.
+From the delicate seed to table, consumers expect us to make the commitment to produce our crops in the most environmentally friendly way possible.
 That is why we continue to invest in modern equipment and technology in our agricultural departments.

 We use GPS and precision agriculture technologies in the planting of our pea seed.
 By using the latest technology, we have been able to realize seed savings of 10% or over 300,000 pounds of seed on over 11,000 acres of planted peas in our Central Wisconsin growing area.
 This has been accomplished by marking field boundaries with GPS and using satellite imagery to section the fields on the farms we plant with peas.
 This modern planting equipment, equipped with computers, controls sections of the planter that can be shut off to prevent seed from being double planted in the same area.
+In addition, we have added turn automation to the planting equipment that is designed to lift the implement and make the headland turn at the end of the row.
+This allows for proper seed coverage when exiting and entering the row, eliminating overlap seeding.
 Several of our contracted growers are also using this technology in their farming operations.
 Similarly, we have also instituted auto-steer, which also uses GPS, in our pea harvesting equipment.
 This initiative has resulted in a reduction of fuel usage in our harvesting equipment.

 Our recent purchases of precision application equipment has facilitated reductions in usage of crop protection products.
-In 2023, we acquired, and began trialing, three Unmanned Aerial Vehicles (UAVs), and in 2024 we will be acquiring a large self-propelled sprayer.
+In 2023, we acquired and began trialing three Unmanned Aerial Vehicles (UAVs).
+The trial was a success and the UAVs were put into full operation in 2024.
+As a result, we were able to successfully reduce fuel usage by 2,964 gallons across 989 acres.
 One of the UAVs is used for scouting (surveying) purposes, gathering imagery that can be used to identify a multitude of agronomic issues, such as weed patches, irrigation issues, or disease/pest infestation symptoms.
 The two other UAVs can apply a wide range of products to the crop, such as herbicides, insecticides, fungicides, fertilizers/micro-nutrients, and even cover crop seed.
-These 'sprayer' UAVs will allow us to protect crops from pests and diseases in areas where conventional aircraft cannot reach, as well as reduce usage of pesticides using prescription applications targeting only the areas requiring treatment rather than the entire field.
-Similarly, the new self-propelled sprayer from John Deere will be equipped with John Deere's See & SprayTM technology, which uses multiple cameras and machine learning to target weeds, reducing the volume of herbicides used.
+These 'sprayer' UAVs allow us to protect crops from pests and diseases in areas where conventional aircraft cannot reach, as well as reduce usage of pesticides using prescription applications targeting only the areas requiring treatment rather than the entire field.
+With the purchase and successful implementation of the Self-Propelled John Deere's See & SprayTM technology in 2024, which uses multiple cameras and machine learning to target weeds, we were able to reduce the volume of pesticides needed for crop protection by 819 gallons.